 - Consideration of wills

 We understand how distressing and difficult this process can be and endeavour to work closely with our clients to ensure they remain involved in the decision making process and understand what is being done on their behalf.

 FBC Manby Bowdler's specialist Court of Protection Team can also assist with:

 - Litigation Support Services

 - Statutory Wills

 Head of Department and Court of Protection specialist, Julie Burn, can also be appointed as a professional Deputy if there is no member of the family, or a friend, able to do.
 Julie currently acts as a professional Deputy to a number of individuals across the country, providing them with daily support and guidance.
-Her specialist work is recognised and recommended in independent legal directory, the Legal 500 Directory.
+Her specialist work is recognised and recommended in Chambers & Partners.

 If you have an enquiry in relation to Court of Protection or Deputyship applications or want to speak to a member of our friendly Team for further information and guidance, please use the request a call back or make an enquiry option to get in touch.